minetest/minetest/doc/world_format.md

     sectors2/000/ffd/0001

-Eventually Minetest outgrew this directory structure, as filesystems were struggling under the amount of files and directories.
+Eventually Minetest outgrew this directory structure, as filesystems were struggling under the number of files and directories.

 Large servers seriously needed a new format, and thus the base of the current format was invented, suggested by celeron55 and implemented by JacobF.

-`SQLite3` was implemented, and blocks files were directly inserted as blobs in a single table, indexed by integer primary keys, which were hashed coordinates.
+`SQLite3` was implemented.
+Blocks files were directly inserted as blobs in a single table, indexed by integer primary keys, which were hashed coordinates.

-Today we know that `SQLite3` allows multiple primary keys (which would allow storing coordinates separately), but the format has been kept unchanged for that part.
+Today, we know that `SQLite3` allows multiple primary keys (which would allow storing coordinates separately), but the format has been kept unchanged for that part.